grantj-re3/BadLieGolf/Links_CourseManagement.md

        + Choose to be optimistic regardless of what is happening
        + Think about how to self-correct those bad shots/putts
    - Final Thoughts
-     * focus on a small set of shots that you use the most each round
+     * Focus on a small set of shots that you use the most each round
      * Consider what held you back from breaking 80.
 My guess is that it was:
        + a faulty short game
        + getting too aggressive off the tee, or